redgeneLauren/HTMLcourse-sample/Content/Chapter 3 HTMLText.facts.md

     I am excited to find out more about some other features of HTML.
     <hr />

-    - `<br />` break tag adds a line break inside the middle of the paragraph or show new paragraph or heading on a new line.
+    - `<br />` break tag adds a line break inside the middle of the paragraph or shows new paragraph or heading on a new line.

-    - `<hr />` horizontal rule tag let you add a horizontal line between two paragraphs or sections.
+    - `<hr />` horizontal rule tag lets you add a horizontal line between two paragraphs or sections.